 \section{The model}

 The mathematical description of a parametric autoresonant model with negative delayed feedback is given by

-where the parametric forcing $h\cos\nu$, where the frequency now depends on time and is defined as $\dot{\nu}=2\omega-2\mu t$, with $\mu$ representing the chirp rate.
+where the parametric forcing $h\cos\nu$, where the frequency now depends on time and is defined as $\dot{\nu}=2\omega-2\mu t$.The term $\nu(t)$ in the model evolves as specified before with $\mu$ representing the chirp rate, enabling phase-locking and continuous resonance.
+This follows from the definition of chirped forcing that refers to time-dependent parametric excitation where the driving frequency varies gradually.
 Here $\gamma$ is the damping constant, and $\omega_0,\alpha$ are the coefficients of linear and nonlinear stiffness, respectively.
 The model incorporates a constant delay $\bar{\beta}$ with strength $k$.
 Now introducing a dimensionless time $\omega t=\tau$, we can rewrite Eq.~(\ref{eq1}) as

 where the prime ($'$) denotes the derivative with respect to $\tau$.
 The newly introduced constants are defined as $\Gamma=\gamma/\omega$, $\Lambda=\alpha/\omega^2$, $g=k/\omega^2$, $\beta=\omega\bar{\beta}$ and $\zeta=\mu/\omega^2$.